 They offer the same type of service as traditional banks, but without traditional branches.
 These accounts tend to be focused around an app, and offer a fast sign up process.
 In some cases you could have your account open in less than 5 minutes.

 Another advantage of these account is the cost.
 Most (but not all) tend to be cheaper and more transparent than traditional bank business bank accounts.
-Some are specifically designed to serve traditionally underserved markets such as those with a poor credit history, people just wanting to try out new business ideas.
+Some are specifically designed to serve traditionally underserved markets such as those with a poor credit history, or people just wanting to try out new business ideas.

 Which business account should I go for?